DataDog/hiring-engineers/answers.md

 * Take a snapshot of this graph and use the @ notation to send it to yourself.

 **Solution:**

 Reviewed the API documentation [here](https://docs.datadoghq.com/api/?lang=python#overview)

-Python code used to complete this exercise can be found under `code/create_timeboard.py`
+Python code used to complete this exercise can be found under [`code/create_timeboard.py`](code/create_timeboard.py) I edited the code on the documentation to load the API and APP key from environment variables to avoid security issues commiting credentials to public repos.

 **NOTE:** I had to manually install datadogpy from [source](https://github.com/DataDog/datadogpy) to be able to use the api.Dashboard module, as the version installed from pip doesn't seem to be the same even though both versions are shown as 0.26.0: ```AttributeError: module 'datadog.api' has no attribute 'Dashboard'```